Peter Dawson (golfer)

+Career

 Dawson was born in Doncaster.
 He was a member of the European Tour in the 1970s and won his sole European Tour title at the 1975 Double Diamond Strokeplay.
 However his most consistent season by far was 1977, when he finished seventh on the European Tour Order of Merit, that being the only time he made the top thirty.
 He played in the 1977 Ryder Cup, becoming the first left-handed European to play in the competition.
 He also represented England in the World Cup that year partnering with Nick Faldo.

 Since leaving the European Tour in 1981 he has worked as a golf director and club professional in Hardelot France, and then Penina and Sao Lorenzo, Portugal.
 He was also to coach the national teams in Denmark (where his students included Thomas Bjørn), Switzerland and Morocco.
 After turning 50, he played several seasons on the European Seniors Tour, with his best finish of 2nd after a playoff at the Tournament Players Championship at the Belfry.